denishpatel/pygmy/README.md

 ```

 #### Make a scheduled scaleup rule for jobs1
 We don't care about checks here - when the time comes, make sure the cluster is embiggened.
+Note that when scaling up, we'll make replicas tagged with the role of Backup into a c5.xlarge, instead of a c5.2xlarge.
 ```sh
 curl -X POST http://127.0.0.1:8000/v1/api/rules \
    -H "Content-Type: application/json" \